 Belief in a conspiracy theory satisfies several psychological needs, and is only loosely correlated with education and intelligence.
 You can read elsewhere how psychologists explain this behavior.

 But of all extant conspiracy theories, the Round Earth Conspiracy is probably the most puzzling for me to fathom — and the least plausible.
-Fact is, the ancient Greeks knew Earth was round by the 3rd century BC.
+Fact is, the ancient Greeks knew Earth was round by the 3rd century BCE.
 That knowledge was based on personal experience, basic geometry, and scientific reasoning.

 Pythagoras deduced the Moon must be round from observations of the day/night line as it went through its cycle of phases (top left image), and reasoned therefore Earth should also be round.
 Watch a full sequence of phases here and you’ll see what convinced Pythagoras.
 Anaxagoras concluded Earth was round from the shape of its shadow during lunar eclipses (top middle image).
 And Eratosthenes actually measured the circumference of Earth using the shadows of monuments located at the same longitude but different latitudes.